-The majority of personal injury cases settle out of court with an agreement between both parties and never go to trial.
+The majority of personal injury cases settle out of court with an agreement between both parties negotiated by Toccoa mass tort lawyers, which means they never go to trial.

-If you have been injured and have questions about filing a personal injury lawsuit, contact an Atlanta personal injury lawyer as soon as possible.
+If you have been injured and have questions about filing a personal injury lawsuit, contact a Greenville personal injury lawyer as soon as possible.

 A recent personal injury case involving the Georgia-based gunmaker Glock and an Arkansas police officer settled out of court after the officer sued the company under personal injury laws in federal court.